aredondocharro/S4.02.Api_Rest_with_Spring_boot.Lvl1/README.md

-# 🍓 Fruits API — Spring Boot RESTful Service
+# 🍓 Fruits API — Spring Boot RESTful Service with H2 Database

 A clean and well-layered REST API built with **Spring Boot 3** for managing fruits.
 This project demonstrates strong principles of clean architecture, validation, error handling, and automated testing using Spring’s ecosystem.